 The information presented here is intended to offer information to advanced users.
 However, Code42 does not design or test products for the use described here.
 This information is presented because of user requests.

 Our Customer Champions cannot assist you with unsupported processes, so you assume all risk of unintended behavior.
-You may want to search our support forum for information from other users.
+You may want to search our forums for information from other users: Code42 for Enterprise use the Code42 customer community and CrashPlan for Small Business use the support forum.

 Code42 for Enterprise writes its restart script to a file in /etc/init.d, a long-time standard for Linux systems.
 Two Linux variations require a new or revised script: